cloudnativetrainings/trainings/container_fundamentals/07_dockerfile/README.md

 In this training, you will create your own image and run it afterwards.

+>Navigate to the folder `07_dockerfile` from CLI, before you get started.

 ## Inspect the Dockerfile
 ```bash
 cat Dockerfile